Hinge Helpdesk(Find A Suitable Hinge)

 Welcome to the Hinge Helpdesk - the place where we can help you identify which hinge you are looking for.

-Hinges will either be Full Overlay, Half Overlay, or Inset - have a look at the pictures to decide which looks like your hinge when closed.
+Cabinet Hinges will either be Full Overlay, Half Overlay, or Inset - have a look at the picture to decide which looks like your hinge when closed.

 Hinge Cup Hole